 All students, regardless of how their co-op position was acquired, must enroll in the Co-op courses and complete the assignments in a timely manner.
 The Co-op courses and work semesters follow the University's semester calendar.
 See the "Working Students" section on this website.

-- Submit the online Co-op inquiry/information form
+- Submit the Student-found Co-op Inquiry Form

 - Have your employer submit the Employer Agreement, agreeing to pay the Co-op fee if they are not a part of our program yet.